 **Alt Text:** A person is using a laptop, with virtual screens displaying digital profiles and checklists hovering above the keyboard.

-The No-Code Revolution: A Spark for Change
+The No-Code Revolution: A Catalyst for Change

 Reasons to Get Familiar With No-Code Development